+Existing open spaces

-The additional open spaces are shown symbolically on the precinct plans. the final location, size and configuration of new spaces are recommended for upgrade as shown on the precinct diagrams. the open spaces not recommended for upgrade will continue to maintained with minor improvements where required maintain their quality and facilities in working order.
+Some of the existing open spaces are recommended for upgrade as shown on the precinct diagrams. the open spaces not recommended for upgrade will continue to maintained with minor improvements where required maintain their quality and facilities in working order.